 This recipe uses a technique we’ve been following for years and that we first read about in an article by Tara Duggan for the SF Chronicle on Sylvan Brackett, chef and owner of Izakaya Rintaro.
+We lightly season fish fillets with a dusting (not a shower) of salt and wrap in paper towels for an hour or two before preparing.
+Salt draws out excess moisture and really firms up the flesh.
+This method works especially well with cod or halibut.
 Plus we’re using one of our favorite ingredients when it comes to white-fleshed fish like halibut, yuzo kosho, the fiery-hot fermented condiment of chiles, zest, and salt that you might find surreptitiously adorning the finest selection of nigiri at your local sushi spot.

 1 pound California Halibut filet, skin removed